 Alvin Tan Sheng Hui 陈圣辉

-When his alma mater (ACJC) asked him to be Guest of Honour for National Day Service last year (2019), his response was “Surely not Sir!
-I did so badly here.
-Surely there are many others better qualified.”
+In response to his alma mater’s request to be Guest of Honour for National Day Service in 2019, he replied, “Surely not, sir!
+I did so poorly here.
+There are surely many others more qualified than me.”

-2. He believes it is okay to wander and explore to discover your strengths and weaknesses
+2. His philosophy is that it is fine to wander and explore to discover your strengths and weaknesses.

 In his own words, “The short answer was that I picked the balls.
 I picked the balls up after every training session, I cleaned the courts and locked the balls up in the cage long after most of the team had left.”
 Unbeknownst to me, my tennis teacher Mrs Roberta Tan and my seniors noticed from afar, and they thought that I could be counted on.